NCAR/FAIR-Facilities-Instruments/index.md

 ### Nate Herzog

-Nate is the CoreMarketPlace project lead at Vermont Genetics Network.
+Nate is the CoreMarketplace project lead at the Vermont Biomedical Research Network (VBRN).
 The CoreMarketplace (CM) is a searchable listing of active core facilities.
-The purpose of the Core Marketplace is to provide this directory of research facilities to the scientific community.
+Its purpose is to provide this directory of research facilities to the scientific community.
 It also furthers research by highlighting citable resources within a listing for scientific publication.
-The Core Marketplace has listings from 225 institutions, 863 active facilities from 11 countries.
+It serves over 225 institutions, and lists over 1000 active research facilities.

 ### Kevin Knudtson